benphelps/homepage-docs/src/pages/en/installation/k8s.md

 ## Install with Kubernetes Manifests

-If you don't want to use the unofficial Helm chart, you can also create your own Kubernetes manifests and apply them with `kubectl apply -f filename.yaml`.
+If you don't want to use the unofficial Helm chart, you can also create your own Kubernetes manifest(s) and apply them with `kubectl apply -f filename.yaml`.

-Here's an example of a Kubernetes manifest file that would work:
+Here's a working example of the resources you need:

 #### ServiceAccount
 ```yaml